bonyuta0204/New250/EssayOutline.md

 DFATD: Department of Foreign Affairs, Trade and Development.
 It's name changed to Global Affairs Canada
 ### The trans-societal pillar: the bridge between Canada and Africa.
 Canada make no effort to engage with diaspora(immigrants from Africa) and government has no guideline for doing so.
-Immigrants can put pressure both thier host and home government.
-And they are also important because they sent money(remittances) to thier home country.
+Immigrants can put pressure both their host and home government.
+And they are also important because they sent money(remittances) to their home country.
 Canada should make use of immigrants if it wants to engage more efficiently and effectively with Africa.
-It should make use of a sorce that is readily availabel and accicible.
+It should make use of a source that is readily available and accessible.
 #### Useful Citation
 >Medhora, R. P., & Samy, Y. (Eds.).
 (2016).
 Canada-Africa Relations: Looking Back, Looking Ahead.
 McGill-Queen's Press-MQUP.
 >Carment, D., Nikolko, M., & Douhaibi, D. (2013).
-Canadian Foreign Policy and Africafs Diaspora: Slippery Slope or Opportunity Unrealized?.
+Canadian Foreign Policy and Africa's Diaspora: Slippery Slope or Opportunity Unrealized?.
 Canada Among Nations, 61-78.
 >Bhushan, A. (2013).
 Beyond Aid: Trade, Investment, and Remittances between Canada and Developing Countries.
 Ottawa: The North-South Institute.

+## Canadian Foreign Policy and Africa's Diaspora: Slippery Slope or Opportunity Unrealized? by David Carment et al.
+Canada has no activities engaging with African Diasporas.
+Engaging with diasporas may have a good effect to politics, but there is chance that new Canadian bring their homeground issue to Canada.
+This chapter discusses potential of diasporas.

+whether or not diasporas are effective for development in  their home country and peace is largely depend on policy of the home country.
+When the policies accept diasporas to invest on important sector of their country, diasporas tend to have good effect on home country

+Diasporas can stimulate trade, also, they can give an aid by remittances.
+And Diasporas utilize host countries freedom to lobby for political aim which does not necessarily conflict with host countries.
+### Example of somalia
+diaspora from somalia contribute to their country a lot.
+But, they tend to unemployed due to discrimination, barrier of language and so on.
+This leads to possibilities that unemployed Somali diasporas go back to terrorists or gang.
+### Conclusion
+However,large number of emigration may lead to 'Brain Drain' of host country.
+#### Citation
+>Bercuson, D. (2008).
+The world in Canada: Diaspora, demography, and domestic politics.
+McGill-Queen's Press-MQUP.
+>Newland, K., & Patrick, E. (2004).
+Beyond remittances: the role of Diaspora in poverty reduction in their countries of origin, a scoping study by the Migration Policy Institute for the Department of International Development.
+Migration Policy Institute.
+>Lum, B., Nikolko, M., Samy, Y., & Carment, D. (2013).
+Diasporas, Remittances and State Fragility: Assessing the Linkages.
+Ethnopolitics, 12(2), 201-219.

+## Beyond Remittances: The Role of Diaspora in Poverty Reduction in their Countries of Origin
+The first is that DFID and other donors invest heavily in a stronger knowledge base for policy making through research, analysis and rigorous evaluation of Diaspora involvement in development and its impact on poverty.For the donor country, this paper suggest that it should promote the effectiveness of diasporas by policy intervene.
 # Brainstorming
 ### Contents of this essay
 + Introduction
 	+ Brief summary of how Canadian aid to Africa has been
 	+ Summary of problem in Canadian Aid to Africa
 		+ lack of clear objective, lack of vision
-		+ lack of activities aiming to engage with diasopora
+		+ lack of activities aiming to engage with diaspora
 + Detail about problem
 	+ what is the problem
 	+ why it is a problem